lucas231090/lucas231090/README.md

 # 👨‍💻 🚀About Me:
-🎓phD in Management Information at UFPR;
+🎓PhD in Management Information from UFPR;
 <br>📝 Master's degree in Science, Management and Information Technology at UFPR;
 <br>📝 Professor of Data Science at MBA-USP/Pecege part time.
 <br>📝 Professor of Software Engineering at MBA-USP/Pecege part time.